mthorrell/wideboost/README.md

 # wideboost
-Wrappers to implement wide boosting using popular boosting frameworks
+Implements wide boosting using popular boosting frameworks as a backend.

 ## Getting started